Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 ## Batch allocation, or data source slices

-As we mentioned above, we will slice the data into chunks and assign it appropriate K8S JOB.
+As we mentioned above, we will slice the data into chunks and assign it an appropriate K8S job.
 This can be illustrated as follows:

 <img src="./assets/db_migration_jobs.jpeg" alt="alt text" title="image Title" width="600"/>